GoogleChromeLabs/comlink/README.md

 Comlink’s goal is to make _exposed_ values from one thread available in the other. `expose` exposes `value` on `endpoint`, where `endpoint` is a [`postMessage`-like interface][endpoint].

 `wrap` wraps the _other_ end of the message channel and returns a proxy.
-The proxy will have all properties and functions of the exposed value, but access and invocations are inherintly asynchronous.
+The proxy will have all properties and functions of the exposed value, but access and invocations are inherently asynchronous.
 This means that a function that returns a number will now return _a promise_ for a number. **As a rule of thumb: If you are using the proxy, put `await` in front of it.** Exceptions will be caught and re-thrown on the other side.

 ### `Comlink.transfer(value, transferables)` and `Comlink.proxy(value)`